Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 \subsubsection{Backdoor Detection}

-Most early research focuses on detecting or validating backdoor triggers. \textbf{T2IShield} \cite{wang2024t2ishield} is the first backdoor detection and mitigation framework for diffusion models, leveraging the \emph{assimilation phenomenon} in cross-attention maps, where a trigger suppresses other tokens to generate specific content. \textbf{Ufid} \cite{guan2024ufid} validates triggers by noting that clean generations are sensitive to small perturbations, while backdoor-triggered outputs are more robust. \textbf{DisDet} \cite{sui2024disdet} proposes a low-cost detection method that distinguishes poisoned input noise from clean Gaussian noise by identifying distribution shifts.
+Most early research focuses on detecting or validating backdoor triggers. \textbf{T2IShield} \cite{wang2024t2ishield} is the first backdoor detection and mitigation framework for diffusion models, leveraging the \emph{assimilation phenomenon} in cross-attention maps, where a trigger suppresses other tokens to generate specific content.
+Similarly, \textbf{NaviDet} \cite{zhai2025navidet} detects trigger samples by identifying unusual activations in the early diffusion steps induced by specific input tokens. \textbf{Ufid} \cite{guan2025ufid} validates triggers by noting that clean generations are sensitive to small perturbations, while backdoor-triggered outputs are more robust. \textbf{DisDet} \cite{sui2024disdet} proposes a low-cost detection method that distinguishes poisoned input noise from clean Gaussian noise by identifying distribution shifts.